dot-tsu/dot-tsu/README.md

 # 💫 About Me

-🍃 Passionate web designer and developer with a creative approach, excellence oriented and eye for user experience.
+🍃 Passionate web developer with a creative approach, excellence oriented and eye for user experience.

 🖼️ Noted for visually appealing projects and innovative solutions.